 Ans:

-55. How do you handle Testing for web services or APIs?
+55. What approach is taken to handle testing for web services or APIs?

 Ans: